 Examine the layer

-You'll zoom in on a couple of features in the ENP_Lodgings layer to make sure they are actually located on buildings.
+You'll zoom in on the map to confirm that the point features are located on actual buildings.
 You'll also change the layer's name.

 - On the Egmont map, zoom in close on any point feature.